JarWarren/coding-exercises/mobile/map-locations/README.md

 ## Implementation

-I left some notes throughout the app, but here are some general comments on the different layers

 ### UI
 This app follows MVVM.
-- If state is "important" is needs to live in a ViewModel
+- If state is "important" it needs to live in a ViewModel.
-- If state is "uninteresting" it needs to live in a View
+- If state is "uninteresting" it needs to live in a View.
   - (explanation in `LocationsVM.swift`)
+  - Basically, if a value is only used to drive a UI change, it doesn't need to be in a ViewModel.
+  - If a value is used to make a decision, it needs to be in a ViewModel.
-- ViewModels are the intermediary between Views and the rest of the app
+- ViewModels are the intermediary between Views and the rest of the app.
-- Small views/components don't usually need ViewModels
+- Small views/components don't usually need ViewModels.

 ### Networking
-- I'm a fan of creating a `Routes.swift` file, similar to what backend developers do. iOS devs have a habit of spreading networking code across the app and telling ourselves its scales better (it doesn't)
+- I'm a fan of creating a `Routes.swift` file, similar to what backend developers do. iOS devs have a habit of spreading networking code across the app and telling ourselves it scales better (it doesn't).
-- I didn't get around to caching
+- I didn't get around to caching.

 ### Models
-- Very straightforward.
-I like to keep app-wide types in the root of the Models folder
+- Straightforward.
+I like to keep app-wide types in the root of the Models folder.
-- DTOs are in a subfolder and are usually private or nested, so they don't clutter the global namespace
+- DTOs are in a subfolder and are usually private or nested, so they don't clutter the global namespace.

 In this particular project, my instinct was to define an `Attribute` array on the `Location` struct.
-There's an argument that it's more "future proof" because it can decode fields that don't exist yet. ex.
+There's an argument that it's more "future-proof" because it can decode fields that don't exist yet.
 ```
 struct Location: Codable {
     let id: Int